xitop/edzed/docs/new_sblocks.rst

 .. class:: AddonAsyncInit

+  There are blocks like the :class:`ValuePoll` lacking any initialization code, because they are collecting data as their main job and the first value they obtain automatically becomes the initialization value.

-  This add-on adds a :meth:`SBlock.init_async` implementation that ensures proper interfacing with the simulator in the case the initial block output is set from a spawned asyncio task.
-For this reason it is often used together with the :class:`AddonMainTask`.
+  This tiny add-on adds a :meth:`SBlock.init_async` implementation that ensures proper interfacing with the simulator in such cases.
+Its only function is to inform the simulator that the initialization took place.

-  The initial value must be set within the time limit specified by the *init_timeout* argument.

-  :class:`AddonAsyncInit` is a subclass of :class:`AddonAsync`.

 Helper methods